Discover HBCU MSW Programs Online & On-Campus

 Advantages of Obtaining an MSW From an HBCU

 Ensuring you get the classes you may need and want might be important when selecting the right school.
-The typical curriculum in an HBCU master’s in social work program covers a range of topics such as Human Behavior and the Social Environment, Research and Evaluation Methods and Generalist Practice.
-In addition, HBCU graduate programs offer other foundational classwork like Ethical, Ethnic and Cultural Considerations in Social Work that delves into socioeconomic discrimination and racial injustices.
+The typical curriculum in an HBCU master’s in social work program covers topics such as Human Behavior and the Social Environment, Research and Evaluation Methods, and Generalist Practice.
+In addition, HBCU graduate programs offer other foundational coursework, such as Ethical, Ethnic, and Cultural Considerations in Social Work, which delves into socioeconomic discrimination and racial injustices.
 The advantage to this course and others like it is they provide you with the tools necessary to address these issues in your future social work practice.

 Traditional vs. Online Learning at a Historically Black College or University